Wildboar-Software/directory/doc/schema.md

 value at the selected location (the start, end, or anywhere), and returns a `boolean` value of `true` if the substring appears within the string where it is sought and `false` if it does not.

+### Object Identifiers

+Particularly in LDAP, it is desirable (if not expected by some implementations) to represent object identifiers by their human-friendly names.
+Whenever a schema element, such as an attribute type or name form, is added to Meerkat DSA, it is recommended that the object identifier get added to the `Context` object's `objectIdentifierToName` and `nameToObjectIdentifier` maps.
+In each case, the object identifier is represented in dot-delimited form.

+Note that future versions of Meerkat DSA may expect object identifier names used in the `nameToObjectIdentifier` map to be normalized to lowercase or uppercase, but this is currently not the case.

 ## Guidance